apohllo/nlp/9-qa.md

 5. If the training set is small (less than 1 thousand question+answer pairs) use one of the available QA dataset, e.g. [PoQUAD](https://github.com/ipipan/poquad) or [SQUAD](https://huggingface.co/datasets/squad).
 Using the second dataset is sensible, if you are training a multilingual model, like mT5.
 7. Train a neural model able to answer the legal questions.
 Fine-tune at least two pre-trained models.
+Make sure you are using a machine with a GPU, since training the model on CPU will be very long.
+   The training should include at least 10 epochs (depending on the size of the training set you are using).
-The meaningful models include:
+   The pre-trained models you can use include:
    * [plT5-base](https://huggingface.co/allegro/plt5-base)
    * [plT5-large](https://huggingface.co/allegro/plt5-large)
    * [mT5-base](https://huggingface.co/google/mt5-base)